ngneat/edit-in-place/README.md

 </editable>
 ```

-You can set this value globally by providing it in the `EDITABLE_CONFIG` provider:
+You can also set this value globally by providing it in the `EDITABLE_CONFIG` provider:

 ```typescript
 @NgModule({